TrustedFirmware-M/trusted-firmware-m/docs/design_docs/dual-cpu/hybrid_platform_solution.rst

 Scheduling Scenarios
 ********************

-There are routinely two sets of scheduling use-cases depending on how the workload importance is distributed:
+There are commonly two classes of scheduling use-cases depending on how the workload importance is distributed:

 - Local NSPE can be interrupted anytime when a secure service is requested by